Help Put an End to Illegal Dumping

 - Hold on to your trash until you find a legal way to get rid of it.

 - Check to make sure that your contractors are taking your waste to a legal location.

 - Donít place items on the street unless you know your community has trash pickup.
 Keep items for pickup in containers.

 - Teach your children that littering is illegal; a clean neighborhood makes everyone healthier and happier.

 - Join or start a community effort to keep your neighborhood litter-free.

 - Report illegal dumping to local police, your town or city hall or the Department of Energy and Environmental Protection.

 - Your Local Police Department: If the dumping is ongoing and/or you know who did the dumping, call the local police.
 If a vehicle is involved, get the license plate number and a description of the vehicle doing the dumping --- vehicles can be seized.

 - Your Town/City Hall: If the dumping has already taken place, call your Town or City Hall to report the incident.
-Usually, the contact at the Town Hall is your local Health Department.
+Usually, the contact at the Town Hall is your local Health Department or Public Works Department.